Military history of Australia: British Forces in Australia, 1788–1870

 From 1788 until 1870 the defence of the Australian colonies was mostly provided by British Army regular forces.
-Originally Marines protected the early settlements at Sydney Cove and Norfolk Island, however they were relieved of these duties in 1790 by a British Army unit specifically recruited for colonial service, known as the New South Wales Corps.
-The New South Wales Corps subsequently was involved in putting down a rebellion of Irish convicts at Castle Hill in 1804.
+Originally Marines protected the early settlements at Sydney Cove and Norfolk Island; however, they were relieved of these duties in 1790 by a British Army unit specifically recruited for colonial service, known as the New South Wales Corps.
+This unit was subsequently involved in putting down a rebellion of Irish convicts at Castle Hill in 1804.
 Soon however shortcomings in the corps convinced the War Office of the need for a more reliable garrison in New South Wales and Van Diemen's Land.
 Chief of these shortcomings was the Rum Rebellion, a coup mounted by its officers in 1808.
 As a result, in January 1810 the 73rd (Perthshire) Regiment of Foot arrived in Australia.
 By 1870, 25 British infantry regiments had served in Australia, as had a small number of artillery and engineer units.

 Although the primary role of the British Army was to protect the colonies against external attack, no actual threat ever materialised.
 The British Army was instead used in policing, guarding convicts at penal institutions, combating bushranging, putting down convict rebellions—as occurred at Bathurst in 1830—and to suppress Aboriginal resistance to the extension of European settlement.
 Notably British soldiers were involved in the battle at the Eureka Stockade in 1854 on the Victorian goldfields.
 Members of British regiments stationed in Australia also saw action in India, Afghanistan, New Zealand and the Sudan.

 During the early years of settlement the naval defence of Australia was provided by units detached by the Royal Navy's Commander-in-Chief, East Indies, based in Sydney.
 However, in 1859 Australia was established as a separate squadron under the command of a commodore, marking the first occasion that Royal Navy ships had been permanently stationed in Australia.
 The Royal Navy remained the primary naval force in Australian waters until 1913, when the Australia Station ceased and responsibility handed over to the Royal Australian Navy; the Royal Navy's depots, dockyards and structures were given to the Australian people.